MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 In Microsoft Teams, a message extension consists of a web service that you host and an app manifest, which defines where your web service is hosted.
 The web service takes advantage of the [Bot Framework SDK](/azure/bot-service/bot-service-overview) messaging schema and secure communication protocol through a Teams channel registered for your bot.

-For users to interact with your message extension from Outlook, you need to enable the *Microsoft 365* channel for your bot in Azure.
+For users to interact with your message extension from Outlook, you need to enable the *Microsoft 365* channel for your Azure bot resource (message extension).

 > [!NOTE]
 >
 > If you previously enabled the *Outlook* channel for your bot, you'll need to now enable **Microsoft 365** channel in order for your message extension to continue functioning correctly in Outlook.
-The *Outlook* channel is no longer needed for message extensions running in Outlook and can be disabled.
+The *Outlook* channel is no longer used for message extensions running in Outlook and can be disabled.

 1. From [Microsoft Azure portal](https://portal.azure.com) (or [Bot Framework portal](https://dev.botframework.com) if you previously registered there), go to your bot resource.